akshayadik/AIML/applied_statistics/README.md

 11. Runner-up: How many times the team was a runners-up of the tournaments so far.
 12. TeamLaunch: Year the team was launched on professional basketball.
 13. HighestPositionHeld: Highest position held by the team amongst all the tournaments played.
 - PROJECT OBJECTIVE: Company’s management wants to invest on proposal on managing some of the best teams in the league.
 The analytics department has been assigned with a task of creating a report on the performance shown by the teams.
 Some of the older teams are already in contract with competitors.
 Hence Company X wants to understand which teams they can approach which will be a deal win for them.
-    - Steps and tasks:
-    1. Read the data set, clean the data and prepare a final dataset to be used for analysis.
-    2. Perform detailed statistical analysis and EDA using univariate, bi-variate and multivariate EDA techniques to get a data driven insights on recommending which teams they can approach which will be a deal win for them.
-Also as a data and statistics expert you have to develop a detailed performance report using this data.
-    Hint: Use statistical techniques and visualisation techniques to come up with useful metrics and reporting.
-Find out the best performing team, oldest team, team with highest goals, team with lowest performance etc. and many more.
-These are just random examples please use your best analytical approach to build this report.
-You can mix match columns to create new ones which can be used for better analysis.
-Create your own features if required.
-Be highly experimental and analytical here to find hidden patterns.
-Use graphical interactive libraries to enable you to publish interactive plots in python.
-    3. Please include any improvements or suggestions to the association management on quality, quantity, variety, velocity, veracity etc. on the data points collected by the association to perform a better data analysis in future.

 ## Part III
 - DOMAIN: Startup ecosystem